 What is on my conscience that I need to take before the Lord?

-Lord, we bring our brokenness, failures, and shortcomings to the cross of Christ.
-Help us to turn away from darkness and walk towards the Light of Christ.
-Thank You for forgiving us and help us to make amends for the wrongs that we have done to others.
+Lord, we bring all of our brokenness, failures, and shortcomings to the cross of Christ.
+Help us to turn away from darkness and to walk towards Your Light.
+Thank You for forgiving us as we humbly confess our sins to You, and help us to make amends for the wrongs that we have done to others.
 In Jesus’ name we pray, Amen.